How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Introduction

-A mean-field description of non-fully connected, random networks ($p<1$) is difficult because it requires the treatment of fluctuations resulting from a ``quenched'' (i.e. temporally constant) random synaptic connectivity.
-A classical approach to deal with random networks is to consider the macroscopic limit $N\to\infty$.
-Depending on the concrete limiting procedure and network architecture, the recurrent fluctuations seen by different neurons either vanish~\cite{Ama72,Ger00,MonPaz15,Ock23} or become perfectly independent (``incoherent'') in this limit~\cite{Bru00, VanSom96,RenMor07,HelTet14,GoldiV21} unless correlations are induced externally.
+A mean-field description of \rot{random networks (including non-fully connected networks, $p<1$)} requires the treatment of fluctuations resulting from a ``quenched'' (i.e. temporally constant) random synaptic connectivity.
+Previous approaches to random networks considered the macroscopic limit $N\to\infty$.
+Depending on the concrete limiting procedure and network architecture, the recurrent fluctuations seen by different neurons either vanish~\cite{Ama72,Ger00,MonPaz15,Ock23} or become perfectly independent (``incoherent'') in this limit~\cite{SomCri88,VanSom96,BruHak99,Bru00, RenMor07,HelTet14,GoldiV21} unless correlations are induced externally.
 A famous example is the mean-field theory for sparsely connected networks by Brunel and co-workers~\cite{BruHak99, Bru00}.
 In this theory, the neural population dynamics is deterministic and given by a nonlinear Fokker-Planck equation.
-The effect of incoherent fluctuations of the recurrent synaptic input appears as an additional contribution to the diffusion coefficient in this equation.
-Although this approach neglects temporal correlations of the spike trains caused by the quenched disorder, the nonlinear Fokker-Planck equation has been successful to capture the influence of intrinsic fluctuations on the nonlinear population dynamics (for a treatment of temporal correlations, see e.g.~\cite{WieBer15}).
+The effect of incoherent fluctuations of the recurrent synaptic input \rot{caused by the random connectivity} appears as an additional contribution to the diffusion coefficient in this equation.
+Although this approach \rot{relies on an annealing approximation that} neglects temporal correlations in the spike trains caused by the quenched disorder, the nonlinear Fokker-Planck equation has been successful to capture the influence of intrinsic fluctuations on the nonlinear population dynamics (for a treatment of temporal correlations, see e.g.~\cite{WieBer15}).
 Using this theory, intrinsic fluctuations have been shown to crucially shape nonlinear response properties~\cite{SanHis20}, network oscillations~\cite{BruHak99, SchSch24} and multistability~\cite{MazFon15}.